20 Best Things to Do in Grand Teton National Park

 11. Schwabacher Landing

-If you go at sunrise, expect the area to be crowded with photographers, which is why I recommend arriving well before sunrise if you want to secure a specific angle.
+That being said, the location was made popular by the stunning landscape photos that you can capture as the first light hits the top of the Tetons at sunrise, but expect the area to be busy with photographers if you choose to visit at this time, which is why I recommend arriving well before sunrise if you want to secure a specific angle.

 Google Maps Directions: Schwabacher Landing